Code-Institute-Submissions/the-shamans-cat/README.md

 ## Deployment

-This project was developed using the IDE AWS Cloud9, and the versioning was controlled using git.
+This project was developed using the IDE AWS Cloud9, and Gitpod.
+The versioning was controlled using git.
 The project was deployed from its master branch on GitHub using the following procedure:

 1. Log into GitHub.
-2. Open project from list of repositories by selecting **the-shamans-cat**.
+2. Open project from list of repositories by selecting [**the-shamans-cat**.](https://github.com/HelenSayer?tab=repositories)
-3. Click on the **Settings** option in the menu, which is just below the title at the top of the page.
+3. Click on the **Settings** option in the menu, which is at the top of the page below the title.
 4. Scroll down the page and find the **GitHub Pages** section.
 5. In the **Source** section of **GitHub Pages**, click on the dropdown menu box currently set to **None** and select the **Master Branch** option.
 6. By selecting this, the website is deployed.
 A message ***GitHub Pages source saved*** appears in a banner at the top of the page in GitHub, confirming this.
-7. Scroll back down the page to the **GitHub** Pages section and you will see a message saying, ***Your site is ready to be published at https://<span></span>helensayer.git.io/the-shamans-cat/.*** Select this link by right clicking on it.
+7. Scroll back down the page to the **GitHub** Pages section and you will see a message saying, ***Your site is ready to be published at https://<span></span>helensayer.github.io/the-shamans-cat/.*** Select this link by right clicking on it.
 Then choose **Copy Link Address**.
 8. You can now paste this link into a browser search bar and go and view the site.
 9. While the GitHub published page is active it will be automatically updated when new commits are made to the master branch of the GitHub repository.
 10. The development version on the IDE and the GitHub master branch will be in sync at time of project submission.